hadley/adv-r/Function-operators.md

 }
 ```

-Now we can see exactly what uniroot does:
+Now we can see exactly how uniroot zeros in on the final answer:

 ```R
 locs <- remember()